Preimage problems for deterministic finite automata: Extending a subset in general

-\begin{proposition} When the automaton is binary and synchronizing, Problem~\ref{pbm:extensible} remains PSPACE-complete. \end{proposition} \begin{proof} We just add a sink state $z$ and a letter which synchronizes $\mathrsfs{A}=(Q,\Sigma,\delta)$ to $z$.
-Additionally, a standard tree-like binarization is suitably used to obtain a binary automaton.
+Problem~\ref{pbm:extensible} for binary and synchronizing automata is PSPACE-hard, as any general instance with a binary automaton $\mathrsfs{A}=(Q,\{a,b\},\delta)$ can be reduced to an equivalent instance with a binary synchronizing automaton $\mathrsfs{A}'$.
+For this, we just add a~sink state $s$ and a~letter which synchronizes $Q$ to $s$.
+Additionally, a~standard tree-like binarization is suitably used to obtain a~binary automaton $\mathrsfs{A}'$.